baruch1192/-Bitcoin-Price-Prediction-Using-Transformers/README.md

 To retrain the model run [bitcoin_price_prediction.ipynb](https://github.com/baruch1192/-Bitcoin-Price-Prediction-Using-Transformers/blob/main/data/bitcoin_price_prediction.ipynb) after you chose your hyperparameters in the first cell.
 The flag `plot_data_process` when set False will hide all the produced data processing images.

 If you would like to do further hyperparameters tuning using optuna run [bitcoin_price_prediction_optuna.ipynb](https://github.com/baruch1192/-Bitcoin-Price-Prediction-Using-Transformers/blob/main/data/bitcoin_price_prediction_optuna.ipynb).
-In the `define_model` function we declared the values of the fixed hyperparameters and in the `objective` function we declared the hyperparameters we want to tune along with their range.
+In the `define_model` function we declared the values of the fixed or constrained hyperparameters and in the `objective` function we declared the hyperparameters we want to tune along with their range.